dafny-lang/dafny/docs/DafnyRef/Types.md

 This excludes surrogate code points.

 Character literals are enclosed in single quotes, as in `'D'`.
-Their form is described by the ``charToken`` nonterminal in the grammar.
 To write a single quote as a
 character literal, it is necessary to use an _escape sequence_.
 Escape sequences can also be used to write other characters.
 The